-The following are intended to cover general questions that applicants may pertaining to this new grant program.
-We thank you for your patience as we strive to answer all questions for this new program.
+The following are intended to cover general questions that applicants may pertaining to this grant program.
+We will update this section with more information as the grant cycle progresses.

 Who is eligible to apply for this grant?
 Applicants must be a 501(c)3 designated non-profit organization.

 What is this grant for?
 This grant focus is intended for historic buildings and to ensure that they remain in good condition and repair for the future.
 Projects that pertain to other historic resources, such as fences, other property features, etc. are not encouraged to apply.